openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 - Stripe, mirror, raidz1, and raidz2 are the only supported raid topologies.

-- A single cStor pool on a node can have any number of raid groups.
-API schema can support heterogeneous raid topologies. ( e.g One raid group of mirror other of raidz and so on). ( Not sure if it works from the data plane side and can be of niche or trivial use case )

 - A stripe raid group can have any number of block devices but not less than 1.

 - A mirror, raidz and raidz2 raid group can only have exactly 2, 3 and 6 block devices only.

-- A raid group can be designated to be a write cache, read cache or spare, apart from regular vdev in a pool.

 - CSPC has the capability to specify a cache file for faster imports.